ramibo/ssrf_aws_demo/README.md

 ```
 [More details on how to configure the instance metadata options](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-options.html).

-2. Fix the application  ruuning in the ec2 instance by adding validation all client-supplied input data.</br>
+2. Fix the application running in the ec2 instance by adding validation all client-supplied input data.</br>
 For example ,
 ```python
 #vulnerable code